playframework/playframework/documentation/manual/gettingStarted/WhatIsPlay.md

-This also means better integration with Maven projects out of the box, the ability to package and publish your project as a simple set of JAR files to any repository, and especially live compiling and reloading at development time of any depended project, even for standard Java or Scala library projects.
+This also means better integration with Maven projects out of the box, the ability to package and publish your project as a simple set of JAR files to any repository, and especially live compiling and reloading at development time of any dependent project, even for standard Java or Scala library projects.

 ### Datastore and model integration